The JobSeeker Payment is inadequate.

-There is growing concern in our community that the Newstart Allowance for unemployed people is inadequate.
+There is growing concern in our community that the JobSeeker Payment for unemployed people, previously called the Newstart Allowance, is inadequate.
 Australia is a prosperous nation, but now has one of the lowest unemployment payments in the developed world.

 When unemployment benefits were introduced in Australia back in the 1940s they were meant to be a short-term payment before people found a job.
 The payments were lower than pension rates and tight conditions were attached to them, including a willingness to work.

 The job market in that era was very different from today's complex modern economy - full time employment for a largely male workforce prevailed.

 Changes in our economy include more long-term jobless